SQL Server Management Studio: A Guide to User Management

 Before diving into user management, it’s important to understand the difference between logins and users in SQL Server:

 - Logins: These are server-level credentials that allow access to the SQL Server instance.
-Logins can be based on Windows authentication or SQL Server authentication.
+They can be based on Windows authentication or SQL Server authentication.

-- Users: These are database-level entities that are associated with a login.
-A user is granted access to a specific database and can have specific permissions within that database.
+- Users: These are database-level entities that are associated with logins and define what actions a user can perform within a specific database.

 Step 1: Creating a New Login